Acupressure for tinnitus: get rid of the beeping in the ear

 Who can get ringing in the ears?

-It is difficult to say that any particular population is more likely to suffer from this disorder of the auditory system than another.
-Theoretically, it can affect all of us and especially at any age.
-The older we get, the more frequent the new cases.
+It is difficult to say that one particular population group is more likely to suffer from this hearing disorder than another.
+Theoretically, it can affect us all, especially at any age.
+The older we get, the more frequent the new cases are.

-However, we are particularly at risk if we have certain pre-existing conditions (more on this in a moment in the next point), have been exposed to a great deal of stress over too long a period of time, or have suffered a trauma.
-In Germany, about three million people feel the "inner noise".
+However, we are particularly at risk if we have certain pre-existing conditions (more on this in the next section), have been exposed to a lot of stress for too long or have suffered a trauma.
+In Germany, around three million people feel the "inner noise".

-How one affected person feels, what triggered her illness and how she alleviated her ringing in the ears through self-healing can be seen in this SWR report:
+You can find out how one sufferer feels, what triggered her illness and how she alleviated her ringing in the ears through self-healing in this SWR report:

 A tinnitus patient talks about her experiences with ringing in the ears.